What is the message of Easter morning to us today?

 Week 14 (April), Commentary on Luke 24

 It was Easter Sunday morning.
-The Florence (Italy) congregation was singing Ei vive ("He lives").
+The Florence (Italy) congregation was singing a classic Easter gospel song, Ei vive ("He lives").
 As the voices echoed off the masonry walls and terrazzo floors, a special spirit seemed to envelop that little building on Toscanini Street.

 To my surprise, up stood Laura Tardelli.
 This young wife had begun coming to church only a few weeks before.
 As we had been singing, her heart had been warmed with the inward witness to a new birth she had experienced in her home.

 It was a beautiful moment as Laura said simply, "I do know that Jesus lives, because He lives in my heart." [ Missionary stories from Italy ]

 It was no doubt a similar kind of burning witness that the two men on the road to Emmaus experienced that first Easter day.

 Jesus Christ is alive.
 It wasn't His ghost that appeared to those men.
 There was no body left in that tomb.
 It was indeed He.
 Jesus Christ was resurrected from the dead and Christianity was thus transformed from a mere body of religious teaching into real, redemptive power.